(220 ILCS 5/22-501)

 (2) Excluding conditions beyond the control of the

 cable or video providers, the cable or video providers will begin working on "service interruptions" promptly and in no event later than 24 hours after the interruption is reported by the customer or otherwise becomes known to the cable or video providers.
-Cable or video providers must begin actions to correct other service problems the next business day after notification of the service problem and correct the problem within 48 hours after the interruption is reported by the customer 95% of the time, measured on a quarterly basis.
+Cable or video providers must begin actions to correct other service problems the next business day after notification of the service problem and correct the problem.

 (3) The "appointment window" alternatives for

 installations, service calls, and other installation activities will be either a specific time or, at a maximum, a 4-hour time block during evening, weekend, and normal business hours.
 The cable or video provider may schedule service calls and other installation activities outside of these hours for the express convenience of the customer.